 Relentless Flying Monkeys

-Why do narcissists use flying monkeys to do their dirty business, and how do you stand up to that business?
-As you can imagine, it’s complicated as the monkeys think they are just protecting your abuser.
+Why do narcissists use flying monkeys to do their dirty business, and what can you do?
+You can imagine it’s complicated as the monkeys think they are just protecting your abuser.

-It is time to understand the circus antics of the flying monkey and disarm them, thereby disarming the narcissist in your life.
+What are the antics of the flying monkeys, and how can you disarm them, thereby disarming the narcissist in your life?

 What are Flying Monkeys?